 The HOPWA housing priority listed above is based on the changing needs of the community.
 In order to ensure that HOPWA services are able to meet the community members' needs, the goal is to have a full housing continuum in each community.
 Project Sponsors are encouraged to participate in the Coordinated Entry system developed by the Continuum of Care (CoC) services in the project areas.
+They must coordinate with local Ryan White Program.
 They are also required to participate in Homeless Management Information System (HMIS) database to document HOPWA beneficiaries, services provided, and to report project outcomes.
 The Housing First model should be adopted as a best practice in order to provide consumer-based services.

 - Funding priorities will focus on incorporating these values in the programs.
 Agencies will be directed to create housing stability plans for HOPWA participants to ensure they do not become homeless upon discharge from the program.
 Emphasis will be given to documentation using the HMIS system.
 Agencies will also be directed to produce positive health outcomes based on client Viral Load and CD4 data.
 Agencies' financial management practices will also be assessed. - DCA HOPWA Project Sponsors will use payment standards on a case by case basis for their Tenant-Based Rental Assistance (TBRA) program, which are set by their local Public Housing Authority (PHA).
 Payment standards are used to calculate the Housing Assistance Payment (HAP) that the PHA pays to the owner on behalf of the family leasing the unit.
 Each PHA has latitude in establishing its schedule of payment standard amounts by bedroom size.
 The range of possible payment standard amounts is based on the Department of Housing and Urban Development's (HUD) published fair market rent (FMR) schedule for the FMR area in which the PHA has jurisdiction. - Continuous quality improvement is a process to ensure programs are systematically and intentionally improving services and increasing positive outcomes for the individuals and families served with HOPWA funds.
-Applicants must describe their methodology to incorporate the meaningful involvement of PLWHA, their input and feedback in program development, services, policies and procedures. - Permanent Supportive Housing Program participants including those in both Facility-based Housing and Tenant-based Rental Assistance must have annual assessment and certifications for renewal.
+Applicants must describe their methodology to incorporate the meaningful involvement of PLWHA, their input and feedback in program development, services, policies and procedures. - Permanent Supportive Housing Program participants including those in both Facilitybased Housing and Tenant-based Rental Assistance must have annual assessment and certifications for renewal.
 They also must be assisted to create a housing stability plan to ensure housing upon discharge from the program.
 All the applicants must have written HOPWA policies and procedures that reflect these requirements. - All HOPWA housing program beneficiaries should have access to supportive services helping them with case plans and housing stability plans.
-They must receive the support of a qualified case manager assisting them to access HIV medical care, sustainable and affordable housing and income generation. - Within fifteen (15) days of the start of any HOPWA assistance, the consumer with the help of the HOPWA case manager will develop and commit to an individualized Housing Stability Plan.
-The aim should be to assist beneficiaries with attaining selfsufficiency outside of HOPWA assistance.
-All the client services and case notes, along with individualized case plan, should be documented in each client's case file and in the
+They must receive the support of a qualified case manager assisting them to access HIV medical care, sustainable and affordable housing and income generation. - HOPWA Program is also collaborating with HUD 811 Project/property Based Rental Assistance (PBRA) permanent supportive housing program.
+All the HOPWA Sponsors will be encouraged to become Referral Agents and refer the HOPWA clients to the HUD 811 Permanent Supportive Housing program.

+• Within fifteen (15) days of the start of any HOPWA assistance, the consumer with the help of the HOPWA case manager will develop and commit to an individualized Housing Stability Plan.
+The aim should be to assist beneficiaries with attaining self-sufficiency outside of HOPWA assistance.
+All the client services and case notes, along with individualized case plan, should be documented in each client's case file and in the HMIS system.
-HMIS system.
 Applicants must submit with the application a job description for each case manager.